BytesInBrain/YourPass-UI/README.md

 # YourPass-UI

 A Password Manager written in Golang(response < 2ms) with custom json database.
+And a strong random passoword generator.

 ![](3.png)